PiXTime: A Model for Federated Time Series Forecasting with Heterogeneous Data across Nodes: Experiments

-Most time series forecasting models are not designed for federated learning, unlike PiXTime.
+Most of the time series forecasting models are designed for the non-federated learning scenarios.
 Therefore, comparing PiXTime with baselines on traditional time-series forecasting tasks is crucial for us to establish credibility.
-To this end, we conduct multivariate-to-multivariate forecasting experiments under a non-federated setting on eight datasets, and report the average results across all four prediction lengths in Table~\ref{single}.
-All experiments are conducted on a single RTX 4090D GPU, and all baseline-related codes and hyperparameter settings are from the open-source benchmark mentioned before.
+We selected the M2M long-term forecasting task, which is widely adopted in non-federated benchmarks.
+Table~\ref{single} reports the experimental results across five datasets.
+For each dataset, the reported metrics represent the average performance across four prediction lengths.
+Notably, the results for the ETT dataset are further averaged across its four sub-datasets, with each sub-dataset evaluated under the same four prediction lengths.

-As shown in Table~\ref{single}, PiXTime achieves superior performance, attaining the best result in 13 out of 16 tests and ranking second in the remaining 3.
-Moreover, PiXTime outperforms all four baselines on average across all MSEs and MAEs over the eight datasets.
-Specifically, PiXTime achieves relative reductions of 15.74\% in MSE and 12.53\% in MAE compared to DLinear; 5.69\% and 4.04\% compared to iTransformer; 3.87\% and 3.00\% compared to PatchTST; and 3.60\% and 2.20\% compared to TimeXer, respectively.
-These results demonstrate that PiXTime achieves state-of-the-art performance even on conventional time-series forecasting tasks under non-federated settings, highlighting its competitiveness.
+As shown in Table~\ref{single}, PiXTime exhibits a competitive performance on the non-federated M2M forecasting task.
+PiXTime achieves the best performance in 6 out of 10 evaluation results, significantly better than the baseline models, which achieve a maximum of one best performance each.
+Furthermore, averaging results across all five datasets, PiXTime outperforms all baseline models in both MSE and MAE metrics.
+Specifically, PiXTime achieves relative reductions of 15.26\% in MSE and 12.53\% in MAE compared to DLinear; 4.58\% and 3.17\% compared to iTransformer; 5.12\% and 3.45\% compared to PatchTST; 5.39\% and 3.45\% compared to TimeXer, and 5.66\% and 3.17\% compared to FFTS, respectively.
+These results demonstrate that PiXTime achieves advanced performance even on conventional time-series forecasting tasks under non-federated settings.